Study Abroad/Off-Campus: SAIC Scholarships

 Scholarship Application Deadlines:

-After Application: Following the deadlines, a faculty committee reviews the applications and selects the finalists.
-All finalists are presented to the Kurtich Foundation for final approval.
+After Application: A faculty committee reviews the applications and selects the finalists.
+All finalists are presented to the Kurtich Foundation for approval.

 About the Award Recipients